 Rather, by enjoying a green salad with some balsamic vinegar, I am modeling positive eating behaviours, which hopefully she will pick up too.

 3. Model and encourage an active lifestyle

 I’m not a super sporty person, and I’m never going to be the mama that takes the kids down to the football pitch every Saturday, however, in our home we have a treadmill and we have a stationary bike, and the girls see me using that.
 They also have a go when we’ve been cooped up indoors too much.
-We also go for a walk, cycle, skate or scooter to the park, and go to skate club or swimming class.
+We also go for a walk, cycle, skate or scooter to the park with one of the cheap Go2Scooter scooters, and go to skate club or swimming class.
 They are involved in Scouts and Girl Guides, and as I write this, we are on a cycling holiday in The Netherlands.

 Yes, we have our screen time, yes, over the winter months there’s less outdoorsy activity, but overall, I encourage them to get involved and be active, without forcing it in a way that will lead them to hate it later.